ryli1120/506-practice-workflow/README.md

 Else, it will return you are at a obese .

 While testing the funciton with sample variables, the expected output is as follows:

+    "Your BMI is 16.72.
+You are underweight.
+    Your BMI is 22.74.
+You are at a healthy weight.
+    Your BMI is 28.69.
+You are at a overweight.
+    Your BMI is 40.35.
+You are obese."